syedaareebashah/learn-low-code-agentic-ai/00_prompt_engineering/readme.md

 - The second most-used chatbot, DeepSeek at 2.74B visits, has barely 6% of ChatGPT’s traffic.
 - While traffic is concentrated, the list includes a mix of U.S., Chinese, and European players.

-## Understand the Power: Nano Banana and Veo 3
+## Understand the Power of Prompts: Context Engineering for Agentic AI Developers, Image and Video Generation, UX/UI Design and UI Development

 To understand the power of LLMs and prompt engineering go through these tutorials: